davidfrisch/UNIFR_API_EPUCK/docs/graphic_user_interface.rst

     .. note::

-        * To use this feature, the E-puck must be run by the same computer that streams the camera.
+        * To use this feature, the e-puck must be run by the same computer that streams the camera.

-        * This should be the same path as rob.init_camera(`path`) of the Epuck
+        * This should be the same path as rob.init_camera(`path`) of the e-puck

     .. tip::